dadrian/dadrian.io/content/_index.md

 security and introductory computer science courses at Michigan, and I was lucky to be able to lecture for the undergraduate computer security course in Fall 2016.
-I was also fortunate enough to occasionally sneak out and intern with some outstanding teams.
-In 2016, I interned with the [Google Chrome security team][chromesecurity], and attempted to make [OCSP suck less][expect-staple].
+I was also fortunate enough to occasionally sneak out and intern with some outstanding teams, including the [Google Chrome security team][chromesecurity] in 2016, where I attempted to make [OCSP suck less][expect-staple].

 [censys]: https://censys.io